-Doug Johnson has been the Director of Libraries and Technology for the Mankato (MN) Public Schools since 1991 and has served as an adjunct faculty member of Minnesota State University since 1990.
+Doug Johnson is the Director of Technology for the Burnsville-Eagan-Savage (MN) Public Schools and has served as an adjunct faculty member of Minnesota State University.
 His teaching experience has included work in grades K-12 both here and in Saudi Arabia.
 He is the author of nine books including Teaching Right from Wrong in the Digital Age; Machines are the Easy Part; People are the Hard Part; and The Classroom Teachers Survival Guide to Technology.
 His columns appear in ASCD’s Educational Leadership and in Library Media Connection.
 Doug’s Blue Skunk Blog averages over 50,000 visits a month, and his articles have appeared in over forty books and periodicals.
 Doug has conducted workshops and given presentations for over 200 organizations throughout the United States and internationally and has held a variety of leadership positions in state and national organizations, including ISTE and AASL.
 (150 words)

 Less brief bio:

 - BA in English Ed. from the University of Northern Colorado, 1976

 - MA in Library Science from the University of Iowa, 1979

 - Certification in Media Supervision from Mankato State University (MN), 1991.

 Teaching experiences include: 2 years high school English teacher

 - 5 years 1/2 junior high English teacher and 1/2 media specialist